COPRS/rs-issues/.github/ISSUE_TEMPLATE/bug_ivv.md

 <!--
 Note: Please search to see if an issue already exists for the bug you encountered.
+Note: A closed bug can be reopened and affected to a new version of the software.
 -->

 **Environment:**
 <!--
+- Delivery tag: release/0.1.0
 - Platform: IVV Orange Cloud
 - Configuration:
 -->